The Most Extensive Lingopie Review [Full Feature Breakdown]

 The amount of content for beginners also vary from language to language.
 For example, you will find a lot more beginner friendly content in Spanish than in Japanese.

-All plans come with a Free 7-day trial.
+All plans come with a 7-day free trial so you can test everything risk-free.

 Although there are aspects of Lingopie I'd like to see improved, the most important tools work really well.